|Detroit Free Press, August 23, 1901 (enlarge)|

 So turbulent were the waves that all the cabin windows were battered and smashed out and the front of the pilot house washed away in the surf.
 The passengers on the ship were constantly inundated with the soaking spray of the steep, churning waves and were at times forced to disrobe for fear of drowning under their weight if the vessel capsized.

 By the time they reached Buffalo seven passengers abandoned ship and found other means of passage back homeward.
-G. S. Wilcox, one of the Eloise civil servants aboard returned in due time while Dr. R. J. Baskerville, also affilaited with the County House, was the last of the party to return angry, disappointed and leery of further sea travel.
+G. S. Wilcox, one of the Eloise civil servants aboard returned in due time while Dr. R. J. Baskerville, also affiliated with the County Asylum, was the last of the party to return angry, disappointed and leery of further sea travel.

 * * *